corda/corda-docs-portal/content/en/platform/corda/4.12/community/running-a-node.md

 {{< warning >}}
 You need both `Docker` and `docker-compose` installed and enabled to use this method.
-Docker CE (Community Edition) is sufficient.
+Docker CE (Open Source Edition) is sufficient.
 Please refer to [Docker CE documentation](https://www.docker.com/community-edition) and [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions for all major operating systems.
 {{< /warning >}}